adnanjpg/snake_game/README.md

 - rebuild background on resize
 - while a key is pressed, pressing another key should change direction
 - pressing a key should make the snake move faster
-- controls using w a s d
 - blur background (the little space that is not covered by the blocks)
 - make the snake lose before moving out of the screen
+- add joystick support :D

 ## 😏 DONE List
 - add points that snake eats, and increase snake length and speed
 - movement control: should only by able to go 90 degrees at a time, e.g. up -> left -> down -> right -> up -> etc. or vice versa
 - fix restart
 - init lints
+- controls using w a s d